Retired Senior Volunteer Program

 The Retired Senior Volunteer Program (RSVP) is suspended until further notice.

-Due to the Stay Safe Order, all the scheduled face-to-face Property Tax Refund Assistance sites have been suspended.
-Instead, Anoka County will offer limited appointments by phone, beginning July 1st to help senior citizens and people with disabilities apply for their homeowners/ renters Minnesota property tax refund.
-Volunteer tax preparers will answer your property tax questions and assist you in filling out your forms which you can then file.
+Anoka County Retired and Senior Volunteer Program will offer limited appointments by phone, beginning July 7th to help senior citizens and people with disabilities who qualify for a state refund apply for their homeowners/renters Minnesota property tax refund.
+Volunteer tax preparers will answer your property tax questions and assist you in filling out your M1PR form, which you will then mail to the MN Dept. of Revenue.
 For updates, please call 763-324-1480.

 To file your M1PR online or to request the needed paper forms and booklets please visit: https://www.revenue.state.mn.us/filing-property-tax-refund

-The MN Department of Revenue allows you to file up to one year after the due date, therefore: To receive your 2018 property tax refund, you must file the 2018 M1PR form by August 15, 2020 To receive your 2019 property tax refund, you must file the 2019 M1PR form by August 15, 2021
+The MN Department of Revenue allows you to file up to one year after the due date, therefore: To receive your 2019 property tax refund, you must file the 2019 M1PR form by August 15th, 2021.
+To receive your 2020 property tax refund, you must file the 2020 M1PR form by August 15th, 2022.

 By joining RSVP, you become part of a National movement of thousands of volunteers responding to critical community needs.
 Anoka County RSVP connects people age 55 and over who want to volunteer with non-profit and social service programs in Anoka County.

 To enroll call Tricia Lehti at 763-324-1661, download and mail the volunteer application or submit electronically Opens a New Window. .
 After completing the application and skills and interests checklist, RSVP matches you with community needs.
 You are provided position descriptions for each matched opportunity and you choose which opportunities to pursue.
 There are even volunteer time sheets available for download, so you can keep track of your volunteer work time.